-The "right to control" shall refer to the right reserved to the person for whom the services of the contractual workers are performed, to determine not only the end to be achieved, but also the job, work or service contracted out.
+The "right to control" shall refer to the right reserved to the person for whom the services of the contractual workers are performed, to determine not only the end to be achieved, but also the manner and means to be used in reaching that end.
+(Art.106-a)

 ARTICLE 88.
 Licensing of job contractors. - The Secretary of Labor and Employment through the Regional Office shall issue qualified applicants the job contractor's license in accordance with guidelines prescribed for the purpose.
 The applicant must be a Filipino citizen or a corporation of which one hundred percent (100%) of authorized and voting capital is owned and controlled by Filipino citizens, a partnership, cooperative, craft union or any other entity.
-Such a contractor shall likewise, comply with the requirements of other government authorities.
-(N)
+Such a contractor shall, likewise, comply with the requirements of other government authorities. (n)